 Preparing your arrival

 This may be a seemingly obvious and straightforward aspect of preparation but planning your travel route and how to get to the address needs to be completed well in advance and can provide peace of mind in the event of an unexpected inconvenience.
-If you don’t know the location, work out the best travel route or mode of transport and give yourself at least an extra 25 minutes to get there.
+If you don’t know the location, work out the best travel route or mode of transport and give yourself at least an extra 30 to 60 minutes to get there.
 If you are early, then you can use this time to go over any notes or preparation beforehand or just grab a relaxing hot drink to soothe the pre-interview nerves!

 In the interview